BaFin Fit-and-Proper 2026: What Financial Institutions Need to Do Now

 Documentation requirements

-BaFin reviews compliance through cause-based and random audits.
-Every check must include:
+BaFin checks compliance through event-driven and random audits.
+Each review must include:

 Timestamps and sources